- Software Issues

-Figuring out why your hard drive will not come up on your computer can be split into two sections: hardware and software.
+Answering the question, why won’t my hard drive pop up on my computer, can be split into two sections: hardware-based issues and software-based issues.
 Your hard drive won’t pop up because the computer is either not recognizing that a drive is connected, or it can’t recognize what data is on the drive that is connected.

-The most common reason for a hard drive not to mount is a software issue.
+The most common reason for a hard drive not to pop up is a software issue.
 Software-based issues can include problems with the computer you are trying to mount the drive on, or issues with the data that is on the drive you are trying to mount.

-If you are plugging a drive into your computer that hasn’t been plugged into your computer before, and it doesn’t mount, be sure to consider the format of the drive.
-However, if the drive has worked with your computer in the past and is suddenly not mounting with no changes to the drive, then you are likely not dealing with a formatting issue.
+If you are plugging a drive into your computer that hasn’t been plugged into your computer before, and it doesn’t pop up, be sure to consider the format of the drive.
+However, if the drive has worked with your computer in the past and is suddenly not popping up with no changes to the drive, then you are likely not dealing with a formatting issue.

 Keep in mind you can reformat a drive so it works with your computer, but when you format a drive it does erase all the data on the drive!
 So do not format a drive with important data on it.

-The second most common issue I see with a drive that won’t mount due to a software issue is partition corruption.
+The second most common issue I see with a drive that won’t pop up due to a software issue is partition corruption.
 Partition corruption can be caused by a lot of different things.
 A common cause is having the drive disconnected from the computer without ejecting it (especially when this happens while the drive is being accessed by the computer).
-Another common cause of partition corruption is having the computer freeze or shutdown while it is accessing data on the drive.
+Another common cause of partition corruption is having the computer freeze or shut down while it is accessing data on the drive.

 If partition corruption is the issue, you would be able to format the drive to make the drive useable again, but remember, formatting the drive will erase all the data on the drive.
 Do not format the drive if important data is present, get data recovery completed first.